Ron Ruelle hobbyDB

 As I got a bit older and MAD magazine seemed less inappropriate (is MAD ever really appropriate at any age?), the idea of separate writers and artists began to appeal to me.
 But could someone really be a “cartoonist” if they only did one part of that equation?
 Did it matter if the end result was enjoyable to the reader?

 So in a similar vein, I finally started to appreciate Stan Lee a bit later, in college, as I began collaborating with other creative types on class projects.
 Lee was primarily the writer of the ideas but was still considered still a “cartoonist” in the fullest sense.
 Would Jack Kirby or Steve Ditko have ever drawn those dynamic action panels of The Thing if Lee didn’t feed them the idea, the character, the inspiration?
 Would those ideas sear such vivid memories without their action-packed art?

 Suddenly, for me, the Charles Schulz approach had some competition as a way to do comics.
 If a solo cartoonist could crank out 7 pages a week, a writer and artist could crank out 14 together.
 Same amount of work for each, just divvied up differently.
 And a lot less lonely.

-Stan Lee was supposed to be the keynote guest at the 2013 Denver Comic Con, but had to withdraw at the last minute.
-Fans were disappointed, but for many, this felt kind of urgent.
-It seemed like he was getting up there in years and might not be able to make it to a future con, due to the inevitability of declining health or worse.
+Stan Lee was supposed to be the keynote guest at the 2013 Denver Comic-Con but had to withdraw at the last minute.
+Fans were disappointed, and for many, this felt kind of urgent.
+It seemed like he was getting up there in years and might not be able to make it to a future Con, due to the inevitability of declining health or worse.
 We all wondered if we would ever get the chance to meet him.

 But he came to Denver in 2016, and all was right with the world of superhero fandom.